chrissalam/chrissalam.github.io/bus.md

 permalink: /bus/
 ---

+I once was a party bus owner / driver.

 The two best days in a mechanic's life:
 * The day they buy a bus.
 * The day they sell that bus.